Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Concluding remarks

 \subsection{Miscellaneous}

+In \eqref{e:bound-prob} we provide a bound in probability of the approximation error of Algorithms 1 and 2 due to the discretization.
+This may be extended to a bound for the maximal approximation error when considering variables $(Y(u_1),...,Y(u_n))$ with $u_1,...,u_n$ on the same line segment of $L$ (using a similar approach as in Equation~(4.3) in Wood and Chan~(1992) which is based on an inequality for multivariate normal probabilities on rectangles, see Chapter~2 in Tong~(1982)).
+Furthermore, for Algorithm 3, it could be interesting to establish convergence rates.

-The special results in Section~\ref{s:LGCP} for LGCPs and any choice of the state space $S\in\{\mathbb R^k,\mathbb S^k,L\}$ could possibly be exploited for developing techniques of model fitting or checking, where we have the following results in mind and assume the covariance function of the underlying GP is isotropic.
-The $K$-functions based on $X$ and $X_u$ agree, so if $X$ is observed within a bounded window $W\subseteq S$, empirical estimators $\hat K$ and $\hat K_u$ for $u\in X_W$ are expected to be close.
+The special results in Section~\ref{s:LGCP} for LGCPs on linear networks (as well as LGCPs defined on other state spaces like $\mathbb R^k$ and $\mathbb S^k$) could possibly be exploited for developing techniques of model fitting or checking, where we have the following results in mind.
+Assume the covariance function of the underlying GP is isotropic.
+The $K$-functions based on $X$ and $X_u$ agree, so if $X$ is observed within a bounded window $W\subseteq L$, empirical estimators $\hat K$ and $\hat K_u$ for $u\in X_W$ are expected to be close.
 Moreover, the special structure in \eqref{e:n-LGCP} implies that

-This structure was exploited in \citet[][]{LGCP} to construct a third-order moment characteristic which is useful for model checking when $S=\mathbb R^k$, but it remains to consider the case $S\in\{\mathbb S^k,L\}$.
+This structure was exploited in \citet[][]{LGCP} for LGCP with points in $\mathbb R^k$ to construct a third-order moment characteristic which is useful for model checking, but it remains to consider the case of a LGCP on a linear network.

 We have given various references for non-parametric estimation of the intensity, pair correlation, and $K$-functions on linear networks, cf.\ Sections~\ref{s:3.2} and \ref{s:3.2.3}.
 In the inhomogeneous case these estimators depend `locally' on the intensity function at the individual observed points.
-Recently, when $S=\mathbb R^k$, \citet{ShawEtAl} demonstrated the advantages of introducing new global estimators over the existing local estimators.
-Again it remains to consider the case $S\in\{\mathbb S^k,L\}$.
+Recently, when considering point processes on Euclidean spaces, \citet{ShawEtAl} demonstrated the advantages of introducing new global estimators over the existing local estimators.
+It remains to consider the case of point processes on other spaces including linear networks.